 Students may be awarded

-Up to 100 points for the final exam, which consists of writen and oral part.
-Entering the written part of the exam includes theoretical and numerical task that are used to verify the orientation of student in statistic, operation research and stochastic processes.
-Taking numerical task is to verify the student’s ability to apply various methods of technical and economic practice.
+Up to 60 points for the written final exam.
+The test contains both theoretical and numerical tasks that are used to verify the orientation of students in statistics and operations research.
+Numerical tasks are included to verify the student's ability to apply statistical and optimization methods in technical and economic practice.